-The next option to consider as the best gas grill under 300 dollars is the Fuego FELG21C.
+The next option to consider is the Fuego FELG21C.
 The Fuego FELG21C was designed by former Apple Designer Robert Brunner, and it certainly does have a unique design for a gas grill.
 As a matter of fact, it is even thinner in size than the Smart Space product by Dyna-Glow.

 One of the coolest features of this product is its lid.
 It holds heat in very well, which means that you can put it on, and you’ll have an almost convection oven-like internal environment for your foods to cook in.
 When not in use, you can place the hood onto one of the Element’s handles.